appium/appium-xcuitest-driver/docs/preparation/real-device-config.md

 XCUITest driver offers a few methods to improve the performance with, or without using `xcodebuild`.

-Some might require deeper understanding of iOS development environment, but they help speedup your test execution speed.
+Some might require deeper understanding of iOS development environment, but they help to improve speedup your test execution speed.

 - [Run Preinstalled WebDriverAgentRunner](./../guides/run-preinstalled-wda.md)
 - [Run Prebuilt WebDriverAgentRunner](./../guides/run-prebuilt-wda.md)